lawrencerowland/Data-Model-for-Project-Frameworks/P3M-content-first-framework/Risk/READme.md

 ![](https://github.com/lawrencerowland/Data-Model-for-Project-Frameworks/blob/master/P3M-content-first-framework/Risk/images/READme/image1.png)

-§ ***2.
-Responding to conflict in objectives with a City area, with risk implications***

-***There are several different types of conflict that could have arisen regarding the objectives of this project.
-Understanding the context in which any conflict has arisen is essential, in order to act without risk of worsening the situation.
-The conflict could:***
+**Types of high-level stakeholder conflict over objectives of this project.**

-  - ***Be a straightforward delay in agreeing the objectives which causes a schedule impact to setting the terms of the architecture competition***
+1. Be a straightforward delay in agreeing the objectives which causes a schedule impact to setting the terms of the architecture competition

-  - ***Reflect the intrinsic complexity of the stakeholder picture, such that the negotiation of a final set of objectives involves unavoidable difficulties.
+2. Reflect the intrinsic complexity of the stakeholder picture, such that the negotiation of a final set of objectives involves unavoidable difficulties.
 In this event, resolving the immediate dispute is not enough.
 There would also be a need to unpick the complex matrix of stakeholder interests, and be careful not to further complicate a future design by agreeing incoherent modified objectives in haste***

-  - ***Arise from a fundamental problem or inconsistency within the current list of objectives, and the Borough may be pointing out real and systemic risks inherent within the current scope.
+ 3. Arise from a fundamental problem or inconsistency within the current list of objectives, and the stakeholders may be pointing out real and systemic risks inherent within the current scope.
 In this case, again, resolving the dispute is not enough.
-It should be considered whether systemic risks have crept into our current scope and objectives, and ensure it cannot happen again.***
+It should be considered whether systemic risks have crept into our current scope and objectives, and ensure it cannot happen again.

-***And in general, we would tackle any such dispute at several levels at once:***
+**Tackle stakeholder disputes at several levels at once**

-  - ***Risk identification: Conduct an exercise to identify and evaluate the various consequences/risks which are possible if the dispute continues***
+1.Risk identification: Conduct an exercise to identify and evaluate the various consequences/risks which are possible if the dispute continues

-  - ***Risk mitigation: Prepare mitigations for the likely risks, and closely monitor the situation***
+2.Risk mitigation: Prepare mitigations for the likely risks, and closely monitor the situation

-  - ***Reporting: Communicate this as an issue at the next Steering Group meeting, and escalate it as requiring their resolution if required***
+3.Reporting: Communicate this as an issue at the next Steering Group meeting, and escalate it as requiring their resolution if required

-  - ***Stakeholder engagement: we would increase our activities in working and communicating with the Borough, to address and understand how the two parties can work better together.
-This activity would aim to facilitate agreement among both parties, and mitigate the risk of poor communication resulting in more serious issues to the project in later phases.***
+4.Stakeholder engagement: increase activities in working and communicating with Stakeholders, to address and understand how the two parties can work better together.
+This activity would aim to facilitate agreement among both parties, and mitigate the risk of poor communication resulting in more serious issues to the project in later phases.

-  - ***User requirement and benefits mapping review: we would use this as an opportunity to jointly review how the user objectives agreed so far map through to the current scope and the benefits profile.
+5. User requirement and benefits mapping review: use this as an opportunity to jointly review how the user objectives agreed so far map through to the current scope and the benefits profile.
 By testing these links into benefits, potentially even running the alternate objectives as two separate scenarios, the implications of particular objectives may become clearer to both parties, and a trade-off decision can be successfully agreed.
-Even if this is not the final outcome, the project team will have successfully refreshed their benefits map.***
+Even if this is not the final outcome, the project team will have successfully refreshed their benefits map.

 § ***3 Steps to integrate with ongoing risk management***